Pir Piai: History

 According to the Tareekh-e-Peshawar by Rai Bahadur Munshi Gopal Das, in 1874 there were 52 Hindus and 1502 Muslims living in the village.

 Originally Pirpiai acted as a merchant town for passing travelers.
-It is situated beside the original Sher Shah Suri's Highway, known in modern times as the Grand Trunk Road.
+It is situated beside the original Sher Shah Sur's Highway, known in modern times as the Grand Trunk Road.
 The Mughals and their armies often used this route.
 Men from the village were recruited by the passing armies.
 Bahadur Baba was a famous soldier recruited at that time, an older man who fought fiercely and with great skill.
 When he died fighting for the Mughal armies, the Mughal Emperor sent him back to be buried in his native village of Pirpiai, Baba's last wish.

 Education, health and recreation

 Besides many private educational institutions from primary to Intermediate, the village has six Government Primary Schools and three High Schools for both girls and boys.
 The village owns two Boys Colleges and one Girls College.

 Basic healthcare and medical facilities are available 24/7, both at private clinics and at Government hospitals closer to village.
 CMH and other Govt hospitals are within reach of the village.

 Cricket, Soccer, Volleyball and Badminton are popular sports in Pirpiai.
 The village has a 30 acre park with lakes 1 km away on the Grand Trunk Road.